Parks in the Dark: I-Team Finds Lights Out in National Parks, Depleted Work Force to Fix Them

 News4 found streetlights blinking on all four sides of an intersection along Independence Avenue.

-At the Martin Luther King Junior Memorial, the night we were there, the light on the way in was out.
+At the Martin Luther King Jr. Memorial, the light at the entrance was out, at least on the night we were there.
 Along the wall of the memorial, Dr. King’s words are still powerful as ever, but the lights under some of them were not.

-At Dupont Circle, a park under National Park Service control, the fountain is under repair again and so were some of the lights.
+At Dupont Circle, a park under National Park Service (NPS) control, the fountain is under repair again, and so were some of the lights.
 A few days later, we caught crews working the weekend to light up the park again.

-The National Park Service admits they just don’t have enough staff electricians to keep up with the outages.
-Parks spokesman Mike Litterst told the I-Team, the Park Service had ten electricians before the pandemic, but is now down to just two.
-Litterst said NPS can’t compete with post-pandemic electrician wages in the private sector.
+The NPS admits they just don’t have enough staff electricians to keep up with the outages.
+Spokesperson Mike Litterst told the I-Team the NPS had 10 electricians before the pandemic, but is now down to just two.
+Litterst said the NPS can’t compete with post-pandemic electrician wages in the private sector.

-When the I-Team obtained records from the National Park Service on broken lights, records showed just one open maintenance item.
-Even park spokesman Litterst knows that’s not true.
-He says a recent inventory shows 93% of their 2400 lights poles are working, but admitted, “that means you're dealing with 160 or 170 that are probably out at any given time.”
+When the I-Team obtained records from the NPS on broken lights, the records showed just one open maintenance item.
+Even Litterst knows that’s not true.
+He says a recent inventory shows 93% of their 2,400 lights poles are working, but admitted, "That means you're dealing with 160 or 170 that are probably out at any given time."

 Constitution Gardens was the worst spot we found.
-Litterst explained the last time that section of the mall was renovated was in 1976 for America’s Bicentennial.
-That’s nearly 50 years ago and the Gardens are showing their age.
+Litterst said the last time that section of the mall was renovated was in 1976 for the United States' bicentennial.
+That was nearly 50 years ago now, and the gardens are showing their age.

+Around the pond, we found a dozen lights or more were out, some light poles didn't have lamps, others were broken but still there, and plenty of plywood boxes marking the trail.

 “I feel like they could fix them,” Johnson told the I-Team.
 “They probably have the money.”

-The Park Service does have the money to buy new poles and now has the supplies to fix them, Litterst assured us, they just don’t have the workers to do it.
+The NPS does have the money to buy new poles and now has the supplies to fix them, Litterst assured us — but they don’t have the workers to do it.

-NPS recently signed on a contractor to do electrical repair and this summer a group of retired union electricians, the United Sportsmen Alliance, will volunteer the labor to get those light poles back up.
+However, the NPS recently signed on a contractor to do electrical repair, and this summer, a group of retired union electricians, the United Sportsmen Alliance, will volunteer the labor to get those light poles back up.
 A full renovation of the park and the outdated and dysfunctional wiring underground won’t be finished until 2026, the country’s 250th birthday.
-An NPS superintendent wrote our tipster, some of the wiring and lighting was “beyond it’s useful life.”
+An NPS superintendent wrote our tipster, some of the wiring and lighting was “beyond [its] useful life.”

-The NPS says they will continue to work with contractors and possibly partner with Business Improvement Districts.
+The NPS says they will continue to work with contractors and may partner with business improvement districts.

 The plan shows progress but may take some time.
-Johnson, the college student, encouraged them, “Please fix it.
+Johnson, the college student, urged the NPS: “Please fix it.
 Seriously.
 Like, it could definitely be an issue at some point.”

-Note: CORRECTION (May 8, 2023, 1:37 p.m.): An earlier version of this article misstated the NPS' National Mall social media handle.
+The NPS not only controls areas around the monuments and the National Mall, but NPS crews also are responsible for more than 130 parks all over Washington, D.C.